 Services revenues are derived from professional services that include developing, implementing, integrating, automating and extending business processes, technology infrastructure, and software applications.
 Most of our projects are performed on a time and materials basis, while a portion of our revenues is derived from projects performed on a fixed fee basis.
-Fixed fee engagements represented approximately 26% of our services revenues for the three months ended March 31, 2017 compared to 21% for the three months ended March 31, 2016.
+Fixed fee engagements represented approximately 26% of our services revenues for each of the three and six months ended June 30, 2016, respectively.
 The increase in fixed fee revenues is primarily attributable to an organic increase in fixed fee engagements overall.
 For time and material projects, revenues are recognized and billed by multiplying the number of hours our professionals expend in the performance of the project by the established billing rates.
 For fixed fee projects, revenues are generally recognized using an input method based on the ratio of hours expended to total estimated hours.
 Amounts invoiced and collected in excess of revenues recognized are classified as deferred revenues.
 In conjunction with services provided, we occasionally receive referral fees under partner programs.
 These referral fees are recognized when earned and recorded within services revenues.
 On most projects, we are also reimbursed for out-of-pocket expenses including travel and other project-related expenses.
 These reimbursements are included as a component of revenues.
 The aggregate amount of reimbursed expenses will fluctuate depending on the location of our clients, the total number of our projects that require travel, and whether our arrangements with our clients provide for the reimbursement of such expenses.